taraqfarhan/ggl/README.md

 # ggl : common internet searches from the command line

 This is another life-changing python script to automate a process which will prolly save your 5-10 seconds of your time.
 Of course, you as a programmer need this kinda productivity.
 You don't need to thank me.
-If you really insist, I won't mind tho.

-- google (even with a specific Google Chrome profile if you're using Google Chrome)
+- google stuffs (even with a specific profile if you're using Google Chrome, Chromium or Brave Browser)
-- browse chrome in incognito mode
+- search in incognito mode
 - google images and videos
 - search youtube videos
 - prompt chatgpt, gemini